alexdrumi/Autonomous-Vehicle-Internship/README.md

 **TELEANN** proudly introduces its **Autonomous Forklift**—a cutting-edge solution designed to revolutionize the warehouse environment by automating the movement of items between various points.
 This system enhances efficiency, reduces costs, and minimizes human error.

 In the context of this internship project, our focus is on **real-time object detection and navigation** using **ROS** (Robot Operating System).
-The internship involves integrating **software, hardware, and AI** components to create a robust autonomous forklift prototype.
+The internship involves integrating **software, hardware, and AI** components to create a robust autonomous forklift prototype. **Notably, TELEANN has recently raised over €200,000 to continue developing this solution using the same core software stack.**

 <p align="right">(<a href="#top">back to top</a>)</p>